deadbok/eal_programming/Assignment 6/ass.md

 erasing a file.
 In the text book “Starting Out with Python - 2nd Edition”, do chapter 7: “Programming Exercises”:

- 1. File Display.
-Make the program both append to the actual file and to show the content.
-See output suggestion hereafter.
- 2. File Head Display
  6. Average of Numbers
  7. Random Number File Writer
  8. Random Number File Reader